d-ashesss/nulland/README.md

 ## Logging

 To get the log format compatible with Google Cloud structured logging, set the `LOG_FORMAT` environment variable to `json`.

+## CORS

+To configure CORS to allow access from a specific domain, set the `CORS_ALLOWED_ORIGINS` environment variable to JSON-formatted list of allowed URLs, for example `CORS_ALLOWED_ORIGINS='["http://localhost:5000"]'`.